 Japanese Regulator Applies Pressure on Exchanges over Privacy Coins

-Journalist Jake Adelstein reported in Forbes that authorities at Japan’s Financial Services Agency (FSA) believe that privacy coins such as Monero (XMR), Zcash (ZEC), and Dash (DASH), which conceal transacting parties and amounts, are being used by criminals for money laundering, dark web marketplaces, and facilitating ransom payments.
+Journalist Jake Adelstein reports in Forbes that authorities at Japan’s Financial Services Agency (FSA) believe that privacy coins such as Monero (XMR), Zcash (ZEC), and Dash (DASH), which conceal transacting parties and amounts, are being used by criminals for money laundering, dark web marketplaces, or facilitating ransom payments.

 Japanese authorities believe that the encryption technology used by the privacy coins makes it nearly impossible to track users, putting them outside the control of financial and law enforcement agencies.
 Adelstein’s sources told him that during a meeting sanctioned by the FSA on April 10th, a virtual currency expert stated that “It should be seriously discussed as to whether any registered cryptocurrency exchange should be allowed to use such currencies.”